-The accompanying unaudited consolidated financial statements as of and for the three months ended March 31, 2022 and 2021 have been prepared in accordance with accounting principles generally accepted in the United States ("GAAP") and pursuant to applicable rules and regulations of the Securities and Exchange Commission ("SEC").
+The accompanying unaudited consolidated financial statements as of and for the six months ended June 30, 2022 and 2021 have been prepared in accordance with accounting principles generally accepted in the United States ("GAAP") and pursuant to applicable rules and regulations of the Securities and Exchange Commission ("SEC").
 These financial statements should be read in conjunction with the audited consolidated financial statements and the notes thereto included in the Company's Annual Report on Form 10-K for the fiscal years ended December 31, 2021, and 2020, which was filed with the SEC on March 24, 2022.

 The accompanying unaudited consolidated financial statements have been prepared on a consistent basis with the audited consolidated financial statements for the fiscal years ended December 31, 2021, and 2020, and include all adjustments, consisting of only normal recurring adjustments, necessary to fairly state the information set forth herein.
+There have been no changes to the Company's significant accounting policies described in its Annual Report on Form 10-K for the fiscal year ended December 31, 2021 and 2020 that have had a material impact on the consolidated financial statements and the related notes.

 The results reported for the interim period presented are not necessarily indicative of results that may be expected for any subsequent quarter or for the full year December 31, 2022.
+These unaudited consolidated financial statements include all adjustments and accruals that are necessary for a fair statement of all interim periods reported herein.